lavague-ai/LaVague/extension_chrome/README.md

 This will allow the extension built files to be updated in real time when changes are made in the code.

-### 3. Building
+### 3.Install the Chrome extension

+#### Installing the latest version

+You can install the latest published version of the Chrome extension here: https://chromewebstore.google.com/detail/lavague/johbmggagpndaefakonkdfjpcfdmbfbm

+#### Test your extension from local

+You can build the project in order to upload and test it on in your Chrome navigator by running:
 `yarn build` or `npm run build`

-Build the project, usually used for publishing it on the store.

-## Test the Chrome extension

-### Run locally
+Then run the project with the following code:
 `yarn dev` or `npm run dev`

 It will build the project in watch mode.
 Project build in `dist` directory will be updated upon save.

-### Test your extension
+Finally, you can upload and test your locally modified Chrome extension by doing the following:
 -   Go to the Extensions page [chrome://extensions/](chrome://extensions/)
 -   Click the `Load unpacked` button
 -   Select the `dist` directory

 Ta-da!
 The extension has been successfully installed.
 Every time you update the extension code, click the refresh button on the LaVague extension.

-## Setup LaVague Driver Server
+### 4. Setup LaVague Driver Server

-The LaVague extension communicates with a Driver Server using Websockets.
+You will then need to use LaVague to serve an instance of `AgentServer`.
+This allows the LaVague extension communicates with a Driver Server using Websockets.

 ```shell
 pip install lavague-core lavague-server lavague-drivers-remote
 ```

+You will also need to make sure your `OPENAI_API_KEY` is set in your current environment.

 ```python
 from lavague.core import WorldModel, ActionEngine